Datageeks1234/Dataanalysis-using-Python-Projects/final/readme.md

 ## Observations
 * We can clearly undrestand that during WEEEKDAYS Morning(11AM-1PM) and Evening(6PM-8PM) more number of bikes are rented
-* During the WEEKEND (2PM-6PM) more number of bikes are rented
+* On WEEKEND (2PM-6PM) more number of bikes are rented.
+Seems like more number of users are interested to ride during middle of the day

 ## Input Parameters
 Duration, Number of rides, Start time, end time